mfundo/FED/guide.md

 When using SASS keep your nesting **3 levels** deep at most.

 **Alphabetically sort** your attributes, this also makes it easier to find attributes and just sounds right :).
-Alternatively group your attributes by layout, design etc.
+Alternatively group your attributes by layout, design etc. Whichever way you choose just be consistent.

 ### Reset vs Normalisation